eschombu/superleaf/README.md

 Some of the operators in this library have analogues in the Python standard library `operator` module, but the ones here can be more flexibly composed and piped.

-For example, let's say you want to take the log of all of the values inside one of the fields of a sequence of data containers.
+For example, let's say you want to take the logarithm of all of the values inside one of the fields of a sequence of data containers.
 You can achieve this with the following code:

 ```